 Be careful: The Fair Debt Collections Practices Act (a bureaucratic mouthful) in some cases limits who you can tell about the debt.
 If this is your business, and if it's a consumer debt, you can’t tell anyone except your own attorney, the debtor, and a few other people UNLESS you are trying to effect a post-judgment remedy.
 Suddenly, the wording looks pretty broad.
 But check with your attorney to make sure.

 A lot of debtors have filed for bankruptcy, and they don’t know the wealth of information they have left behind.
 Bankruptcy is a public proceeding.
 They have to give the court your social security number, and list all assets to include bank accounts on the Bankruptcy Petition.
 If you could only view their bankruptcy petition, you would have a ton of information.
 Good news!
 Bankruptcy petitions are online!
-Go to http://pacer.psc.uscourts.gov/ and set up an account.
+Go to www.pacer.gov .
+You have to set up an account.
 It’s free to set up.
 Then spend a little time seeing how the site works, navigate to Bankruptcy Courts, and put in the information you have about your debtor.
 Even if your debtor filed Bankruptcy eight years ago, the records may still be on line.
 And even if the Bank information is old, a lot of debtors have trouble switching to a new bank because the new banks don’t want them.
 Try it.
 You’ll like it.

 6) Purchase something from the Debtor: